Skip to content

 EDI platform, direct connection or customer portal?

-Three options, each for a different situation.
+Implementation options, each for a different situation.
 Most companies end up with a platform because it covers the widest range of partners.
 But it is not the only path.
 The decision depends on number of trading partners, message volume and your ERP capabilities.

 EDI platform makes sense